spacotto/Born2beRoot/srcs/debian-ft-apparmor.md

 # About AppArmor (Debian)
 **AppArmor** is a **Mandatory Access Control (MAC) security system** for Linux that **restricts programs' capabilities** using per-program profiles.
 It's enabled by default on Debian 10 and later.

->[!IMPORTANT]
->[Here](https://wiki.debian.org/AppArmor) you can find the official Debian documentation about AppArmor.

 AppArmor **confines applications to a limited set of resources**, preventing them from accessing files, network ports, or system capabilities they shouldn't need.
 Each confined program has a **security** profile that defines what it can access.

 ## Installation
 AppArmor comes **pre-installed** on modern Debian systems.
 Use this command to install utilities if needed: